How Much Is a Vasectomy, and Does Insurance Cover It?

 How much does a vasectomy cost?

-• The initial visit
+• The first doctor visit

-• The vasectomy itself
+• The vasectomy procedure

 Vasectomy cost with health insurance